MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/updatable-subscriptions.md

 ms.assetid: 8e9a13a0-6b24-47c6-9d83-3cbaf08f673d
 caps.latest.revision: 21
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Updatable Subscriptions
-  With transactional replication, replicated data should be treated as read-only; however, you can modify replicated data at a [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Subscriber by using updatable subscriptions.
+  With transactional replication, replicated data should be treated as read-only; however, you can modify replicated data at a [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Subscriber by using updatable subscriptions.
 If you need to modify data at the Subscriber, choose one of the following options depending on your requirements.

 |Updatable Subscription Type|Requirements|
 |---------------------------------|------------------|